RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-28-an-environment-of-respect-2nd-iteration.markdown

 >Think of it less as bureaucracy and more along the lines of “In case of emergency, break glass and help is on the way.”

-I am grateful to everyone who took the time to share their views.
+I am grateful to everyone who took the time to share their thoughts.

 ###Verbose and Draconian?
 No.
 Some of the advice seemed to point toward a more verbose and draconian code of conduct, like the ones suggested by a few people last week.
 Not good.
 If we have a code, it can't have a threatening tone.
 WindyCityRails is a community of colleagues who treat each other with respect.
 Colleagues don't threaten each other.